 Chili Cayenne plants is a Capsicum annuum species and belongs to the nightshade family.
 Annuum means annual in botany.
 However, cayenne plants grow older than twelve months when properly cared for and wintered.

-The origin and name of this chili variety lies in the city of Cayenne in South American Guyana.
-In 1498 the coast of Guyana was discovered by Christopher Columbus.
+The origin and name of this chili variety lies in the city of Cayenne in South American Guyana1.
+In 1498, the coast of Guyana was discovered by Christopher Columbus.
 Cayenne City was later founded there by French settlers.
 It is too likely that this spice will be exported from the port city of Cayenne to Europe and therefore bears the name.

-Because of its shape and origin, de Cayenne chilli is also called cow horn, Guinea chilli or “Spanish pepper”.
+Because of its shape and origin, de Cayenne chili is also called cow horn, Guinea chili or “Spanish pepper”.
 The slightly smoky and bitter taste is excellent for sauces.
-The thin-walled chillies are easy to dry.
+The thin-walled chilies are easy to dry.

-The chillies have a medium to high sharpness of 30,000 to 50,000 Scoville.
+The chilies have a medium to high sharpness of 30,000 to 50,000 Scoville.
 On a sharpness scale the chili is often marked with a sharpness grade of 8.

 You can dry Chili de Cayenne well and grind it to powder.
 Halved pods are dried in the oven or drying appliance.
-If the oven is slightly open, it takes about 6 – 8 hours at around 70 °C. The drying time is about 6 – 8 hours.
-Then grind in a universal mill or by hand with a mortar.
+If the oven is slightly open, it takes about 6 – 8 hours at around 70 °C (158 °F).
+The drying time is about 6 – 8 hours.
+Then grind in a universal mill or manually with a mortar.

 The dried chili peppers are also ideal to make chili oil yourself.
 In a clean bottle add the dried peppers until a layer of about 5 cm is formed.
 If you like, you can also add garlic cloves and mustard seeds.
 Pour over good olive oil, sunflower oil or peanut oil for Asian cuisine.
 Store the mixture in a dark and cool place.
 Shake every two days.
 In one week you will have excellent chili oil.